Ashwagandha for Diabetes and Blood Sugar: The Stress-Glycaemia Loop

 The Bottom Line

-If you are managing pre-diabetes or early type 2 diabetes, particularly with a chronic stress component, our certified organic ashwagandha with its 10:1 dual extract and verified withanolide content is worth discussing with your healthcare provider.
+If you are managing pre-diabetes or early type 2 diabetes, particularly with a chronic stress component, our certified organic ashwagandha with its 10:1 dual extract and verified withanolide content is worth discussing with your healthcare provider as part of a broader wellbeing strategy.

 Teelixir Organic Ashwagandha Root 10:1 extract